LogoOsome

 • Your business structure – this may include whether your company is a sole trader, limited company or partnership

-• Your team, including the information on the directors, secretaries and shareholders
+• Your team, including the information on the directors, secretaries and shareholders (for limited companies)

-Small Business With HMRC
+Small Business VAT Registration with HMRC

 Registering a Business at Companies House